Farmer’s Weekly hosted the 12th Agribusiness Africa Conference in Johannesburg, South Africa on 18 and 19 July 2018.

-The theme for this year’s conference is ‘Partnerships for equitable trade’.
+The conference theme ‘Partnerships for equitable trade’.
 Some of the main discussion points will include fairness in the agricultural supply chain, the dynamics in international agricultural trade and how they relate to the future of the farming sector in Africa, as well as the cost-price squeeze facing medium-sized family farming businesses, and the impact of this on the ability of new players to enter the sector.

 The agricultural value chain is large and complex.
 Perceptions exist that certain players within the value chain, such as supermarkets for example, earn an unfair share of the profits generated throughout the value chain, while taking on less risk than other players.